Sathvika612/VulnScope/README.md

 VulnScope is a web-based vulnerability assessment dashboard designed to simplify network scanning and security assessment using **Nmap**.

-It provides a clean dashboard for scanning authorized IP addresses or hostnames, viewing discovered hosts, open ports, filtered ports, detected services, scan history, and generating scan reports.
+It provides a clean and user-friendly dashboard for scanning **authorized IP addresses, hostnames, and CIDR networks**, viewing discovered hosts, open ports, filtered ports, detected services, scan history, and generating scan reports.

+>  **Authorization Notice:** VulnScope should only be used to scan systems and networks that you own or have explicit permission to assess.

 ---